Where Some Ideas Are Stranger Than Others...

 A person holding a political ideology in the ordinary sense of the term might join a demonstration or attend an assembly to express her convictions, but in the Ideological State Apparatus, it is the practical act that generates the ideological affiliation.
 A Catholic does not go to mass because she is a believing Catholic; rather, the acts of going to mass, moving her lips in prayer, kneeling down and confessing her sins constitute her as a Catholic: material rituals summon the ideological subject into being.

-Now we have not just pronoun trouble, but something the rides on the edge of patch writing, a mistake that less experienced or rushed writers can slip into if they are not careful when paraphrasing.
+Now we have not just pronoun trouble, but something that rides on the edge of patch writing, a mistake that less experienced or rushed writers can slip into if they are not careful when paraphrasing.
 I stated earlier that Malm followed the wording of his sources when paraphrasing, but this is clearly not at least for his political theorists.
 To make matters worse, he follows up with an example of the "Ideological State Apparatus (ISA)" of Victorian England taken from Stephen Mosley's Chimney of the World, the cult of the domestic coal fire.
 The difficulty is not with the selection but with the quote of Mosley's quote.
 First, Malm refers to L.M.
 Budgen as if it is impossible to know who that person could be, and then does not state clearly whether the emphasis in the quote is his, Mosley's, or in the original.
 By this point in my reading, I was annoyed enough to track down this reference and see what I could learn about L.M.
 Budgen.
 After all, even James McConnell got a better description than this author, and the position of a commentator on an ISA is more than a little relevant.

 Like thousands of other nineteenth century books, Live Coals or Faces From the Fire has been digitized and is hosted on the Internet Archive, alongside two other works by the same author.
 Those other works include the three volume series Episodes of Insect Life and March Winds and April Showers.
 These were all written under the pen name of Acheta Domestica or just Acheta, by L.M.
 Budgen, female author and Member of the Entomological Society.
 She was not exactly obscure in her own day, as she notes in the introduction to the second volume of Episodes of Insect Life that she wrote more by request.
 Furthermore, she illustrated her volumes herself.
-An online exhibition curated by Brigham Young University, Victorian Illustrators: From Sketch to Print notes that Lovell Reeve was "a prominent science publisher" of the time and that Acheta domestica is the scientific name for the house cricket.
+An online exhibition curated by Brigham Young University, Victorian Illustrators: From Sketch to Print notes that her publisher Lovell Reeve was "a prominent science publisher" of the time and that Acheta domestica is the scientific name for the house cricket.
 Which means we have a woman working around the constraints on female participation in scientific writing in part by combining what we would now call sentimentalist works with more scientific ones, all released with a prominent publishing firm.
 It is an unhappy coincidence that Budgen turns out to be a woman, as well as that it is not so difficult to find some basic details about her via ten minutes of search engine queries.

 When it comes down to it, this is a shocking failure of research hygiene.
 Besides incomplete and unclear footnoting, there is shaky paraphrasing and failure to cross check original sources.
 All of this is quite apart from the invocations of various female stereotypes embedded in western cultural tropes that can only be there deliberately.
 They are salted through the text too consistently for it to be otherwise.
 Taking a generous interpretation, perhaps this is because Malm actually planned to make this an overt line of discussion that would have reached a key development point as he dove into Althusser's notion of Ideological State Apparatuses.
 But as it stands we are unlikely to ever know, which is truly sad, because it takes away from this last quote.
 It could be wonderful, if ham-fisted, except that it reads like another possible instance of patch writing in an attempt to extend Marx's point made in Chapter 7 of Volume 1 of Das Kapital about the difference between animals and humans in terms of their intellectual relationship with their labour.